-The phrase "regional" refers to epicentral distances less than about 20°, in contrast with teleseismic distances.
-At present, regional seismic phases remain relatively poorly studied and modeled except in regions of the world that are heavily populated, seismically active, and well instrumented (e.g., Western U.S., Japan, parts of Europe, part of China, etc.).
+[4] The phrase "regional" refers to epicentral distances less than $\sim 20^{\circ}$ , in contrast with teleseismic distances.
+At present, regional seismic phases remain relatively poorly studied and modeled except in regions of the world that are heavily populated, seismically active, and well instrumented (e.g., the western U.S., Japan, parts of Europe, parts of China, etc.).
 Regional data, therefore, are typically weighted down strongly in location procedures that mix regional and teleseismic phases.
 In particular, the need for consistency in global catalogs has inhibited the adoption of modern seismic models in the major global seismic catalogs.
-For example, the ISC and the NEIS continue to use the Jeffreys-Bullen traveltime tables [Jeffreys & Bullen, 1940] and the IDC uses travel times from the 1-D model IASP91 [Kennett & Engdahl, 1991], neither of which is designed to fit regional travel times nor identify regional phases.
+For example, the ISC and the NEIS continue to use the Jeffreys-Bullen travel-time tables [Jeffreys and Bullen, 1940], and the IDC uses travel times from the 1D model IASP91 [Kennett and Engdahl, 1991], neither of which is designed to fit regional travel times nor identify regional phases.
 Substantial improvements in global seismicity catalogs would derive through better use of regional data, which would be made possible by better travel time models.
 In addition, the concentration of monitoring efforts stimulated by the CTBT has focused attention on small seismic events that may be clandestine nuclear explosions.
 Small events are recorded primarily at regional distances, perhaps with a few reported teleseismic phases.
 The on-site inspection provisions of the CTBT also require the locations of these small events to be of high quality.
 The focus of research efforts motivated by the technical requirements of the CTBT, therefore, is on regional locations with a sparse network of recording stations.

-Our concentration will be on travel time models derived from a "global 3-D seismic model", in contrast with travel time models that derive from local models or directly from observations of regionally propagating seismic phases such as P_n .
-Although high quality regional travel time observations from well located events are available in some regions of the world (e.g., China, parts of Europe, Japan, Western U.S., parts of Russia and the former Soviet Republics, etc.), this information is sparse within a world-wide context and may exist for only certain phases, most commonly P_n .
-The advantage of using a global 3-D seismic model to predict regional travel times is that the model exists everywhere and can be used to predict the travel times of all seismic phases, although probably not with equal accuracy.
-If they are sufficiently accurate, the travel times computed using a global 3-D model would provide the foundation on which to build future improvements, such as assimilating observations of regional phases and regional travel time models where they exist.
+[5] Our concentration will be on travel time models derived from a "global 3D seismic model," in contrast with travel time models that derive from local models or directly from observations of regionally propagating seismic phases such as $P_n$ .
+Although high-quality regional travel time observations from well-located events are available in some regions of the world (e.g., China, parts of Europe, Japan, the western U.S., parts of Russia, and the former Soviet republics, etc.), this information is sparse within a worldwide context and may exist only for certain phases, most commonly $P_n$ .
+The advantage of using a global 3D seismic model to predict regional travel times is that the model exists everywhere and can be used to predict the travel times of all seismic phases, although probably not with equal accuracy.
+If they are sufficiently accurate, the travel times computed using a global 3D model would provide the foundation on which to build future improvements such as assimilating observations of regional phases and regional travel time models where they exist.
 The assimilation of regional empirical information, however, requires international cooperation as well as a strong will to achieve.
-In lieu of this effort, travel times from a global 3-D model across much of the earth's surface may be the best feasible alternative now and in the near future.
-They also provide a benchmark to improve upon in developing future capabilities, a role similar to that played by 1-D travel time models now.
+In lieu of this effort, travel times from a global 3D model across much of the Earth's surface may be the best feasible alternative, now and in the near future.
+They also provide a benchmark to improve upon in developing future capabilities, a role similar to that played by 1D travel time models now.